awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 1. Create a Greengrass service role\.
 This IAM role authorizes AWS IoT Greengrass to access resources from other AWS services on your behalf\.
 This allows AWS IoT Greengrass to perform essential tasks, such as retrieving AWS Lambda functions and managing AWS IoT shadows\.
 You can use the same service role across AWS Regions, but it must be associated with every AWS Region where you use AWS IoT Greengrass\.
 For more information, see [Greengrass Service Role](service-role.md)\.

 1. \(Optional\) Create a Greengrass group role\.
-This role grants permission to Lambda functions and connectors running on an AWS IoT Greengrass core to call other AWS services \(in the cloud\)\.
-You need to do this for each Greengrass group you create\.
+This IAM role grants permission to Lambda functions and connectors running on an AWS IoT Greengrass core to call AWS services\.
+For example, the [Kinesis Firehose connector](kinesis-firehose-connector.md) requires permission to write records to an Amazon Kinesis Data Firehose delivery stream\.
+You create a separate group role for each Greengrass group\.

 1. Create an AWS IoT thing for each device that will connect to your AWS IoT Greengrass core\.

-1. Create device certificates, key pairs, and AWS IoT policies for each device that will connect to your AWS IoT Greengrass core\.
+1. Create device certificates, key pairs, and AWS IoT policies for each device that connects to your AWS IoT Greengrass core\.

 **Note**
 You can also use existing AWS IoT things and certificates\.